John Ashley (bandit): Formation of the Ashley Gang

 When the Seminole Nation raised protest over the murder, the US federal government threatened to intervene.
 John Ashley fled to New Orleans for a year or two before returning to Florida around 1914.
-He may have worked as a logger in Seattle and later claimed to have robbed a bank in Canada.
+He may have worked as a logger in Seattle, and later claimed to have robbed a bank in Canada.
 Upon his return, he surrendered himself to authorities in West Palm Beach where he was imprisoned until his trial.
 Ashley may have hoped that a hometown jury might sympathize with him, however the local prosecutor petitioned the judge for a change of venue to Miami.
 Hearing of the prosecutor's plans, he decided to escape.
 According to contemporary accounts, Ashley was being escorted to his cell by Sheriff Baker's son, Robert C. Baker, when he suddenly broke away, ran out an unlocked door and climbed a 10-foot fence to freedom.

 He and his brothers then became outlaws and, with other occasional partners, formed a criminal gang.
 In 1915, he and Bob Ashley robbed an FEC passenger train with Chicago mobster Kid Lowe.
 Their first attempt was less than successful as they failed to agree on who would collect valuables from the passengers and who would rob the mail car.
 That same year, they stole $45,000 in silver and cash in a daring daylight bank robbery in Stuart, Florida.
 During their getaway however, Lowe accidentally shot John Ashley in the jaw, costing him the sight in one of his eyes.
 When Ashley attempted to get medical attention for his eye, he was captured and held in the Dade County jailhouse to await trial.
-He was taken to Miami to stand trial for the murder of Desoto Tiger.
-However, the state's attorney believed that that had a better chance of prosecuting Ashley for the Stuart robberies in West Palm Beach.
+He was taken to Miami to stand trial for the murder of Tiger, however, the state's attorney believed that that had a better chance of prosecuting Ashley for the Stuart robberies in West Palm Beach.